 Lacey continued to work after Mean Girls came out, mostly sticking to voice work and TV.
 She was the voice of Gwen Stacy in The Spectacular Spider-Man cartoon and recently starred as Dr. Amy Shaw in ABC Family's Baby Daddy.
 She married Dave Nehdar in 2013 and just welcomed her first child , Julia.

 Lindsay Lohan was just breaking out of her child star shell when she played new girl Cady in Mean Girls.
 Before the film, she was best known for The Parent Trap and Freaky Friday.
 Interestingly enough, Lindsay was originally set to play Regina but the studio decided that, after the success of Freaky Friday, Lindsay needed to take on the lead.

 Lindsay Lohan: Now

-Let's just say that a lot has happened over the past 10 years for Lindsay.
+Let's just say that a lot has happened over the past 12 years for Lindsay.
 She became a household name after the film and followed it up with 2005's wildly successful Herbie Fully Loaded.
-However, her personal life soon outshined her career success.
+However, her personal life soon outshone her career success.
 Between 2007 and 2013, the actress was in and out of both rehab and jail for various offenses, and in Summer 2013, she completed a 90-day stint in rehab.
-She has been slowly trying to build back her career, taking on roles in TV movies and low-budget films like The Canyons and also recently had a mini-Mean Girls reunion with Damian.
+She has been slowly trying to build back her career, taking on roles in TV movies and low-budget films like The Canyons.

 Rachel McAdams: Then